- News & Events

 - We have an excellent faculty of nationally recognized scholars and creative writers, committed to teaching in small classes, which makes it easy to get to know and work with your professors and peers.

 - We have a vital history: we were the first English department in the country to provide tenure to a woman scholar, and the first to have an endowed chair specifically for a woman professor.
 We also have the oldest student-run publication in the state of Indiana, Manuscripts, one of several journals we run, and for which you can write or edit.

-- We have a dynamic creative writing program, with six full-time teachers-writers and one of the finest visiting writers' series in the country.
+- We have a dynamic creative writing program, with seven full-time teachers-writers and one of the finest visiting writers' series in the country.
 Our creative writing program is, in fact, so successful that it now has its own house, one of only a handful of universities nationwide with its own Creative Writing Center.